 - Straightforward UX that makes customization a breeze

-- Machine learning that helps deliver personalized content that users love
+- Machine learning that helps deliver personalized content to users

 SmartNews is one of the top news apps for Android and iOS devices.
-Its friendly and intuitive interface is inviting, and like other successful aggregators, it does a great job of presenting content based on a user’s past behavior.
+Its friendly and intuitive interface improves utility, and like other successful aggregators, it does a great job of presenting content based on a user’s past behavior.

 - Excellent algorithm to deliver relevant content to each user